hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 export AWS_SECRET_ACCESS_KEY=<secret_key>
 ```
 On Windows, use `set` instead of `export`.

+Some examples use the AWS provider and have the region attribute set for it.
+You can change that region if desired.
+While Terraform normally supports specifying the region by exporting the AWS_DEFAULT_REGION environment variable, that is not working with Terraform 0.12 alpha-2.

 ## First Class Expressions Example
 The [First Class Expressions](./first-class-expressions) example creates an AWS VPC, a subnet, a network interface, and an EC2 instance.
 It illustrates the following new features: